cypress-io/cypress/DEPLOY.md

     ```shell
     yarn run binary-release --version X.Y.Z
     ```
-    > Note: Currently, there is an [issue setting the next CI version](https://github.com/cypress-io/cypress/issues/7176) that will cause this command to fail after setting the download manifest.
-You will need to manually update NEXT_DEV_VERSION by logging in to CircleCI and AppVeyor.
-This is noted in Step 16 below.

 10. If needed, push out any updated changes to the links manifest to [`on.cypress.io`](https://github.com/cypress-io/cypress-services/tree/develop/packages/on).